tinymce/tinymce-docs/migration-from-4x.md

 The methods for adding [Custom Toolbar]({{site.baseurl}}/ui-elements/toolbarbuttons/#howtocreatecustomtoolbarbuttons) buttons have changed significantly between TinyMCE 4.x and TinyMCE 5.0.

-* Toolbar button types have changed from basic, split, listbox, and menu to basic, toggle, split, and menu.
+* Toolbar button types have changed from -  basic, split, listbox, and menu,  to -  basic, toggle, split, and menu.
 * Methods for creating toolbar buttons have been moved from `editor.*` to `editor.ui.registry.*`.
 * Explicit methods have been added for creating each type of toolbar button.